timzifer/quarc/README.md

    Use `--config-check` to produce a detailed logic validation report without starting the service, or `--healthcheck` to perform a lightweight configuration validation suitable for Docker health probes.

 The service logs with [zerolog](https://github.com/rs/zerolog) and can optionally stream logs to Loki when configured.

+## Release process

+Releases tag the root module **and** the driver modules so that consumers can pin compatible versions.
+When creating a new version, create matching tags for:

+* `github.com/timzifer/modbus_processor`
+* `github.com/timzifer/modbus_processor/drivers/modbus`
+* `github.com/timzifer/modbus_processor/drivers/canstream`
+* `github.com/timzifer/modbus_processor/drivers/bundle`

+This ensures that downstream users embedding the drivers can resolve consistent module versions.

 ## Testing